AHFERREIRA/adordd/README.md

 # adordd
 adordd for (x)Harbour

-1) Just add adordd.prg to your project dn thats it!
+1) Just add adordd.prg to your project and thats it!

 2) Check tryadordd.prg